-With the cooperation of Professor Pappu at Washington State University (WSU) and the support of the Scheetz-Chuey Foundation, the Clean Dahlia Center at WSU will test our dahlias for virus again this year.
+With the cooperation of Professor Pappu at Washington State University (WSU) and the support of the Scheetz-Chuey Foundation, the Dahlia Resource Center at WSU will test our dahlias for virus again this year.

-The testing project follows from two key observations.
+The testing project is driven by two key observations.
 First, dahlias that are tested and found to be free of virus produce tubers and plants in the subsequent year that have a significantly lower incidence of virus than untested plants.
-Second, dahlias that test positive for virus produce tubers and plants in the subsequent year that virtually always have virus!
+Second, dahlias that test positive for TSV produce tubers and plants in the subsequent year that virtually always have virus!

 There are three critical steps required to reduce the presence of viruses in our gardens.
 The first is to acquire clean stock whenever possible.
-The projects listed here target making clean stock more readily available.
+The local club project and the vendor testing project, discussed below, target making clean stock more readily available.
 Second is to remove plants with virus from your garden.
-The testing projects listed here can help to do that in a rigorous way.
-An effective alternative is to remove and destroy plants with suspicious foliage (usually yellowing veins).
+Remove and destroy plants with suspicious foliage (usually yellowing veins).
 “If in doubt, throw it out.”
-Third, avoid transferring virus from plantings with virus to clean plants by disinfecting your cutters, in particular.
+Third, avoid transferring virus from plants with virus to clean plants by disinfecting your cutters, in particular, after you finish working on each plant.
+“Clean Between!”
 Procedures for disinfecting your tools are available in the “Understanding Virus in Dahlia” page on this website

 Free Testing for Vendors

-A large number of test slots have been reserved for dahlia vendors who choose to take advantage of a free and confidential testing program.
+Test slots have been reserved for dahlia vendors who choose to take advantage of a free and confidential testing program.
 With the support of the Scheetz-Chuey Foundation, the ADS will cover the costs of the authorized tests.
 Applications for participation in the program will be accepted until June 30.
-The application instructions are available here.

-The program for the testing of sets of 30 or more samples for $10 per sample is available again this year.
+The program for the testing of sets of 30 or more samples for $10 per sample may be available again this year if the testing load on the foregoing projects fall below expectations.
+Please contact Ron Miner at email@example.com to determine if you can submit samples.

 Turn-Around Time for Results